The Origins of the Bulk flow: The Origin of the Bulk Flow

-First, we calculate the contributions to the bulk flow along the direction of the bulk flow for a sphere of radius $200 h^{-1}$Mpc.
-The contribution that the $k$th galaxy's velocity makes to the bulk flow is given by $\sum_j \hat U_j w_{jk} v_{ext,k}$, where the index $k$ is not being summed over and $\hat U$ is a unit vector in the direction of the bulk flow.
-We bin the contributions along an axis pointing in the bulk flow direction.
-The result of this calculation is shown in Fig.~\ref{fig:contbf}.
-In the figure, $x$ gives the distance from the Milky Way along the axis.
+First, we calculate the contributions to the bulk flow from each object in a sphere of radius $200 h^{-1}$Mpc.
+The contribution that the $k^{th}$ galaxy's velocity makes to the bulk flow is given by $\sum_j \hat U_j w_{jk} v_{ext,k}$, where the index $k$ is not being summed over and $\hat U$ is a unit vector in the direction of the bulk flow.
+By summing these contributions in bins we can determine how much each region of the volume is contributing to the bulk flow.
+We sum the contributions in radial bins of width $20$\hmpc, separating contributions into those coming from the hemisphere in the direction of the bulk flow and those coming from the hemisphere opposite the bulk flow direction.
+Note that since we only measure the radial component of a galaxy's velocity, objects with position vectors orthogonal to the bulk flow direction cannot make a contribution to the bulk flow.
+The result of this calculation for both of our velocity models is shown in Figs.~\ref{fig:contbf} and \ref{fig:contbf-mant}.
 Consistent with our earlier hypothesis, the contributions to the bulk flow are largest near the edge of the volume in the bulk-flow direction, falling off with increasing distance from that edge.
 Note that there are no objects beyond $155h^{-1}$Mpc in the direction of the bulk flow, leading to the contribution falling off at the very edge of the volume.

 Upon reflection, it seems reasonable that the influence of mass distributions outside the survey volume will be largest at the edges of the survey volume, where they are closest to these mass distributions.
-However, many papers that attempt to model the velocity field due to external mass distributions model it to be a constant flow over the volume \citep[see \eg,][]{CarTurLav15}.
+However, many papers that attempt to model the velocity field due to external mass distributions model it to be a constant flow over the volume (both \citet{CarTurLav15} and \citet{McaJasAta25} do this).
 This assumption seems to be in conflict with the results presented in this paper.
 Perhaps even more concerning, this model of a constant flow due to external sources is used in a forward-modeling procedure for calculating Tully-Fisher velocities \citep{BouColSai24a,BouColSai24b,BouColSai25}.
 It is important to investigate the impact that the constant external flow model has on the results of this kind of analysis, and to develop more accurate models for the velocity field in our volume due to external sources.